benetech/martus.martus-build/BuildFiles/Documents/README.txt

   ascending only.
 - Improved performance and possible memory issues during login and exiting Martus for users with large numbers of bulletins.
+- Added a mechanism to speed up Martus loading and navigation when an account has a large number of bulletins.
+You can add " --folders-unsorted" to the end of the command in your Martus Desktop shortcut.
+This will cause folders in Martus to be unsorted when you initially load them (since sorting can take time with a lot of bulletins.)
+You can always click on a column header in the bulletin preview list to sort the folder if desired, but including this option will save time on startup and on entering new folders in Martus.
 - Fixed the following bugs introduced in version 3.0, including:
   1) Date range fields not showing up on page reports,
-  2) Private section customization being lost when exiting Martus, 3) Issues selecting files on a Mac (e.g. while configuring HQs, attaching files to bulletins, restoring key, and importing customization template,) 4) Inconsistent Arabic date display in reports between bulletin details and summary
+  2) Private section customization being lost when exiting Martus, 3) Issues selecting files on a Mac (e.g. while configuring HQs, attaching files to bulletins, restoring key, and importing customization template,) 4) Inconsistent Arabic date display in reports between bulletin details and summary counts.

- counts.
 - Several minor bug fixes, clarifications and clean-ups to the user screens.

-E. Changes from version 2.9 to version 3.0
+G. Changes from version 2.9 to version 3.0

 - Added report functionality.
 Reports display results for bulletins that match a certain search criteria, and can